-aa.
-Recent Statements Issued by the GASB - The GASB has issued Statement No. 74, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans", which is effective for fiscal years beginning after June 15, 2016.
+z.
+Newly Adopted Statements Issued by the GASB - Parkersburg has implemented GASB Statement No. 74, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans".
 This statement establishes financial reporting standards for state and local governmental other postemployment benefit plans - defined benefit plans and defined contribution plans - that are administered through trusts or equivalent arrangements that meet certain criteria.
 This statement also establishes financial reporting standards for governments that hold assets accumulated for purposes of providing other postemployment benefits through defined benefit plans that are not administered through trusts or equivalent arrangements that meet certain criteria.
-Parkersburg has not yet determined the effect that the adoption of GASB Statement No. 74 may have on its financial statements.
+The adoption of this statement did not have a material impact on the financial statements.